Hot Air Rant: Why We Hate Inflatable Statues

 Drive down any state highway today and one thing is clear -- the age of concrete and steel monuments has passed.
 This is the era of the knockoff, throwaway inflatable.
 Titanic balloon tomatoes wobble atop produce stands.
 Giant gorillas sway from gas stations.

-These hot-air humbuggeries have blossomed like bad neon in recent years, heralds of a nation obsessed with immediate return and fearful of being caught unadaptable.
+These hot-air humbuggeries have blossomed like bad neon in recent decades, heralds of a nation obsessed with immediate return and fearful of being caught unadaptable.
 "We want to boost earnings this quarter," the logic goes.
 "If that big ape doesn't work, we can get rid of it quick."

 Roadside America deplores this candy-ass lack of entrepreneurial backbone.
 Where, we wonder, will the bet-hedging end?
 With inflatable water towers and civil war monuments?
 Inflatable tanks in our courthouse squares?
 Perhaps we can fill them with colorful balls and turn them into PlayZones for our kids?
 Well, wouldn't that be safe and inoffensive!